Mazda6: Mazdaspeed6

 The 2006 Mazdaspeed6 (known as Mazdaspeed Atenza in Japan and Mazda6 MPS in Europe, South Africa and Australia) is a high-performance version of the first generation Mazda6.
 Its mission statement was written with the help of Peter Birtwhistle, chief of Mazda's advanced design studio in Germany at the time.
 It was initially unveiled as a concept at the 2002 Paris Motor Show.
 It features a turbocharged version of the 2.3 L MZR inline-four which produces 272 PS, although the European version was detuned to 260 PS as a result of stricter emissions standards.
 The North American version originally produced 274 hp, which was revised to 270 hp for 2007.
 All models have 280 lbft of torque.
 The 2.3 L DISI turbocharged engine features direct fuel injection and conforms to the new Euro 5 emissions standards.
 All markets received a revised front fascia with a raised hood, a 6-speed manual transmission, and all-wheel drive.
 The all-wheel-drive system uses Mazda's Active Torque Split computer-based control, which can route between a 100/0 to 50/50 front/rear torque split depending on driving conditions.
 Power is sent to the rear wheels through a limited-slip differential.

 Originally scheduled to be launched in June 2005, the Mazdaspeed Atenza was delayed until November.
 In North America, the Mazdaspeed6 comes in two trim levels; the "Sport" trim with cloth interior and standard key entry and ignition; and the "Grand Touring" trim with leather interior, keyless entry/ignition, and optional DVD navigation.
 Automatic climate control is standard, as is a 200 W Bose stereo system featuring seven speakers and a 9-inch subwoofer in addition to an in-dash six-disc CD changer.
 A sunroof with moonroof feature is optional on the Grand Touring trim.

 The Mazdaspeed6 was released to generally positive reviews, and was noted for impressive power and handling.

+Safety

 Second generation (GH1/GH2; 2007)

 The second-generation Mazda6 made its premiere at the 2007 Frankfurt Motor Show in September.
 It is based on the modified first-generation Mazda6 chassis which Ford also utilized as their CD3 platform.
 Mazda continued to provide three body styles, including 4-door saloon (sedan), 5-door hatchback and wagon.
 A number of journalists have already praised its electrically assisted steering for being considerably improved compared to the previous generation, providing more feedback to the driver.
 The hatchback model even has a trunk space which beats the larger rival Ford Mondeo and Opel/Vauxhall Insignia (hatchback) by 200 liters with rear seats folded down.

 This model of the Mazda6 was awarded 2010 Family Car of the Year by What Car? magazine.

 At the 2010 Geneva Motor Show, Mazda announced their new 2011 Mazda6.